misterbl/coin/README.md

 2. cd coin

-3. Make sure you have Node JS installed
+3. Make sure you have Node.js installed (You can dowload it here: [Node.js](https://nodejs.org/en/download/)

 4. npm install